 performance at Raja Mahal, the largest palace in the town.
 There, colored spotlights were used on various parts of the building to accentuate points of a musical and narrated soundtrack reviewing the history of the town and its rajas (kings).

-On the final day, we left our hotel around 6pm, had dinner on the way back to Jhansi train
+On the final day, we left our hotel around 6pm, had dinner on the way back to Jhansi train station, and at nearly 11PM,

 boarded